Frequently Asked Questions

 Yes.
 The Remedy clinicians work both in the community and on our residential courses.
 We always endeavour to maintain continuity of care, as we recognise this will always add value and improve outcomes.

-What should I expect from my stay at the Kingston Rehabilitation Centre or the Clavadel?
+What should I expect from my stay at the Kingston Rehabilitation Centre?

-The Kingston Rehabilitation Centre and the Clavadel are both modern, purpose built care centres specialising in post-operative, rehabilitation and convalescent care.
-Most clients at the Clavadel centre are recovering from elective operations, such as hip & knee replacements, whilst those at the Kingston centre are undergoing rehabilitation from neurological injury or illness.
-In each centre there are usually a small number of clients with more complex injuries whose rehabilitation is delivered by the Remedy Healthcare team.
+The Kingston Rehabilitation Centre (KRC) is a modern, purpose built care centres specialising in post-operative, rehabilitation and convalescent care.
+Most clients at the Kingston centre are undergoing rehabilitation from neurological injury or illness.
+There are usually a small number of clients with more complex injuries whose rehabilitation is delivered by the Remedy Healthcare team.

-If my spouse/partner/parent/friend wanted to visit me during my residential stay at the Kingston Rehabilitation Centre or the Clavadel, is this possible?
+If my spouse/partner/parent/friend wanted to visit me during my residential stay at the Kingston Rehabilitation Centre.
+Is this possible?